tim-mcdonnell/ncaa-prediction-model/CONTRIBUTING.md

----
-title: Contributing Guidelines
-description: Guidelines for contributing to the NCAA Basketball Prediction Model
----

 # Contributing to NCAA Basketball Prediction Model

 Thank you for your interest in contributing to the NCAA Basketball Prediction Model.
 This document provides guidelines to help you get started.